 On your turn you will try to play one of the cards from your hand to the Discard Pile.
 To see if you can play a card, you will compare the cards in your hand to the top card on the Discard Pile.
 You can play a card from your hand if it matches the top card on the Discard Pile in one of three ways:

 Should a card match one or more of these things, you can play it to the discard pile.
 If the card you played was a number card, nothing special happens.
-If you played an Action card, check out the UNO Super Mario Cards section to see what action you will take.
+If you played an Action card, you will follow the card’s special rules.
+Check out the UNO Super Mario Card Meanings section to see what action you will take.

 Should you have no cards in your hand that you can play, you will take the top card from the Draw Pile and add it to your hand.
 If this card matches one of the three criteria to play it on the Discard Pile, you can play it immediately.